xzhangem/epLSAP-align/README.md

 `python score_test.py --q_pdb a.pdb --t_pdb b.pdb --mode TM/mican`

 As the example of integrating epLSAP-aligner into other the existing NS alignment in a computationally efficient way, currently we use USalign2.
 We implement epLSAP-aligner to replace EGS in original USalign2.
-The implementation are mainly contained in "SOIalign.h" file.
+The implementations are mainly contained in "SOIalign.h" file.